DigiDuncan/CSB2023/styleguide.md

 ## Images

 * Backgrounds should be opaque PNGs of resolution 1920x1080.
-* Characters should be transparent PNGs of variable width, but height 971.
+* Characters should be transparent PNGs of variable width, and look good next to CS.